DiaboloAB/DiaboloAB/README.md

 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey!
 Welcome.</h1>
 <p>
  I am Alexis, a developer hailing from <img src="https://cdn-icons-png.flaticon.com/512/197/197560.png" width="13"/> <b>Rennes, France</b>.
 Currently, I am a student and also serve as a teaching assistant in my second year at Epitech.
- One day i will be working at Riot Games :D.
 </p>